 Finally finished up my first solo project, meaning that it wasn’t commissioned.
 I am happy with how it came out and excited to see where, if anywhere my shot at branching out gets me.
 Also happy to be collaborating with a great photographer from the Saratoga area, John Seymour.
 Have a few more on deck from him I will be working on.
-Check out my video on my thought process for this painting here:
+Check out my video on my thought process for this painting at the link below:

 I was honored to be asked to paint the signature piece for the Unbridled Affair Gala once again this year.
 This year they were honoring an amazing horse by the name of Lady Eli.
 Her story is a true inspiration and added any fuel to my artistic fire that I may have needed.
 Her story is one that so many people can relate to.
 Hitting a low you are not sure you can climb out of, achieving goals with the odds stacked against you… etc. She is amazing and I hope my painting gave her the credit she deserves.
 I was beyond lucky to get permission from the UBER talented photographer Alex Evers, to paint his photo of Lady Eli winning the Gamely Stakes.